-5 golden tickets Mrs Mowbray's High Tea 10 golden tickets DVD event- treats and special screening of a chosen film 20 golden tickets + Fun day- Tuesday 3 rd July 2018
+5 golden tickets Mrs Mowbray's High Tea

+10 golden tickets DVD event- treats and special screening of a chosen film

+20 golden tickets + Summer Celebration Day

-- b) Weekly certificates (Merit award, Learning Behaviour Award).
-Name on the weekly newsletter for working 'above and beyond' - c) Weekly 'Celebration' collective worship, where the successes of the children are shared with the teachers, parents and children. - d) Head teacher's awards linked to learning (three visits results in a reward from a treasure box) - e) Individually termly attendance certificates and weekly class attendance certificates.
-100% attendance to be celebrated at the end of the academic year with a suitable reward. - f) Giving children opportunities to succeed through responsibility, such as being members of our school council, library monitors, play leaders, class monitors and other roles, however seemingly small
+b) Weekly certificates (Personal Development Award).
+Name on the weekly newsletter for working 'above and beyond'

+c) Weekly 'Celebration' collective worship, where the successes of the children are shared with the teachers, parents and children.

+d) Head teacher's awards linked to learning

+e) Individually termly attendance certificates and weekly class attendance certificates.
+100% attendance to be celebrated at the end of the academic year with a suitable reward.

+f) Giving children opportunities to succeed through responsibility, such as being members of our school council, library monitors, ethos, play leaders, class monitors and other roles, however seemingly small